 Next we'll add a bit of cast shadow on the surface, underneath and behind the feather.
 An "H" pencil is used since it provides greater control of the transition of value from dark to light.
 These cast shadows are darker closer to the feather but fade quickly.
 Since the light source originates from the lower left, these shadows mainly exist behind the feather above and to the right.

 To complete the drawing, the shadow on the upper portion of the rachis is strengthened with a strong application of the "4B" pencil.
+This makes the rachis stand out and gives it the impression of form.

 As mentioned before, drawing a feather is a great exercise for developing your skills for capturing texture.
 It's a simple process - draw the rachis (shaft) with a simple line, define the shapes, and then develop the value and texture with directional strokes.